We believe the most successful learning for children takes place when there is a strong relationship between home and school.

 Find advice on handling social media, screen time and how to use parental controls and privacy settings to keep your children safe online.
 Take Vodafone’s digital family pledge and help your family set some digital house rules.

 N.B Each of the mobile networks including the top 5 e.g. EE, GiffGaff, O2, Sky Mobile, Tesco and Virgin Mobile etc. have their own internet safety pages.

 Our performance against other schools can be found via the Department for Education’s School Performance Table.

 - The school changed school type (for example, converted to an academy) or re-opened after the closure of a previous school.
-The 2018 data will be found on the page of the previous school, because that is where pupils carried out the majority of their key stage 2 opens a popup education.
+The 2019 data will be found on the page of the previous school, because that is where pupils carried out the majority of their R = Reception

 - We don't publish key stage 2 figures for independent schools.

 Our latest Ofsted report can be found here.